 Because we track locally-driven innovations in health tech across the African continent, we curate a monthly newsletter to share our most “salient” learnings in more real time.
 We welcome submissions, suggestions.

 Data systems and delivery channels for COVID-19 vaccines

 South Africa is deploying an electronic vaccine data system to keep track of its COVID-19 vaccination campaign.
-It comprises of an online app through which healthcare workers can enroll for the vaccines, as well as an SMS portal which will generate unique codes and certifications after vaccinations.
+It comprises of an online app through which healthcare workers can enrol for the vaccines, as well as an SMS portal which will generate unique codes and certifications after vaccinations.

 To quicken the pace of vaccine distribution, some governments are looking to adopt drone delivery.
 In Nigeria, Kaduna state government has partnered with Zipline to allow the state to receive and administer the vaccines while decreasing the need for up-front, capital-intensive investments in cold-chain storage.
 Zipline recently completed the delivery of one million doses of essential vaccines in Ghana.

 The Bill and Melinda Gates Foundation is also backing a project to expand the World Health Organization’s understanding and use of drone delivery for medical products.
 The foundation is funding WeRobotics, which is currently involved in medical drone deliveries in Ghana and Madagascar, with the aim of allowing the WHO’s regional African office to grow its operational understanding of drone delivery systems for the transportation of medical products.